-The NCSX MIE Project shall include all equipment required for first plasma and initial field line mapping, including the support subsystems required to support that equipment.

-In addition, the NCSX MIE Project shall include equipment needed to support coil operation at cryogenic temperatures and the refurbishment and installation of equipment for 1.5 MW of neutral beam heating power.

-This specification provides requirements for the MIE Project, including requirements to be able to accommodate certain equipment upgrades that may be needed in the future.
+- d.
+The NCSX MIE Project shall include all equipment required for first plasma with the coils at cryogenic temperature and for initial field line mapping. - e.
+In addition, the NCSX MIE Project shall include the refurbishment and testing of equipment for 1.5 MW of neutral beam heating power. - f.
+This specification provides requirements for the MIE Project, including requirements to be able to accommodate certain equipment upgrades that may be needed in the future. - g.
 For equipment not in the MIE Project but required as a future upgrade, the effort required to assure that the equipment can be accommodated shall be included in the MIE Project.